trixi-framework/P4est.jl/dev/README.md

 ```shell
 julia --project -e 'using Pkg; Pkg.instantiate()'
 ```
 This is only required once.
+The current version of the bindings has been generated using Julia v1.7.3; the corresponding `Manifest.toml` file is included for reproducibility.

 To generate new bindings, run
 ```shell